camarenn/geolocationAPI/README.md

 ```

 So there you have it your own working little geolcation app!
-No go on an experiment and create wonders!
+Now go on an experiment and create wonders!